 Ben had a Frozen Iced Mango for his drink.
 Tasted very mango.

 The long list of cheesecake made it difficult to choose.
 So, we went over to the cake counter to take a look at the cakes to help us pick our order.
-More on following page.
-Click here to continue reading
+Continue reading

 After the adventure at the Stone Mountain Park, Ben drove to the town of Duluth for dinner.
 Duluth is a Korea town.